-Eric Arthur Dring was born the son of a farmer, just outside Boston in Lincolnshire.
+Eric Arthur Dring was born the son of a farmer, John R. A. Dring and Ruth (nee Allen), just outside Boston in Lincolnshire.
 He was Educated at Repton School from May 1934 until July 1937 and his list of academic achievements and interests is most impressive.
 He lists shooting, soccer, squash, tennis, golf and skiing as his sporting achievements and he had a working knowledge of the following languages, French, German and Urdu.

 German was picked up during a two month holiday in Bavaria and Urdu comes from two years in Raj Putana, Eastern Bengal, Bombay and Arakan.
 Swimming, mountaineering, running and sailing along with ability to ride a bicycle and a horse and drive all motor vehicles including motorcycles all add to the impressive resume of Mr Eric Arthur Dring and there is no wonder then that after Eric’s exploits in the Auxiliary Units the S.O.E. took an interest in him.

 Between 1937 and 1939 Eric was employed in the family farming business, a business to this day that still exists.
 On the 3rd September 1939, two days after the start of World War 2, Eric joined up with the 4th Battalion of the Lincolnshire Regiment (TA) as a Private.
 Seven months later and the 4th Battalion were embedded into the Regular Army and it is at this point that Eric undertook Officer training at Aldershot.
 From August 1940 until October 1940, after Officer training, he ended up as Regimental Officer with the 4th Battalion with his emergency commission coming through on the 17th August 1940 as a 2nd Lieutenant which was Gazetted in the same month.